So peeps, I recently hosted my first Facebook Live Blogging Q&A Session, which was certainly a new experience for me.

 But because I’m consistently writing every day, I’m slowly becoming better at it.

-If you run a blog but don’t actually contribute to writing your own content that often, and you consistently outsource your articles, you won’t improve yourself as a writer.
+If you run a blog but don’t actually contribute to writing your own content that often, and you consistently outsource your articles, you simply won’t improve yourself as a better writer.

 #2.
 You stop expanding your own knowledge.

-Handing this job over to perhaps a ghost writer, takes all of that away instantly.
+Handing this job over to a ghost writer, for instance, instantly takes that opportunity away.

-Sure there’s a good chance I’ll learn something new from reading the post my writer sends me, but it’s not the same as doing the research yourself.
+Sure there’s a good chance you’ll learn something new by reading the articles that your ghost writers have submitted to you, however, it’s certainly not the same as doing the research and learning about the topic yourself.

 #3.
 You have to start budgeting to pay for your outsourced content.